decaporg/decap-cms/README.md

 The Netlify CMS can be used in two different ways.

-* A Quick and easy install, that just requires you to create a single HTML file and a configuration file.
+* A Quick and easy install, that requires you to create a single HTML file and a configuration file.
 All the CMS Javascript and CSS are loaded from a CDN.
   To learn more about this installation method, refer to the [Quick Start Guide](https://www.netlifycms.org/docs/quick-start/)
 * A complete, more complex install, that gives you more flexibility but requires that you use a static site builder with a build system that supports npm packages.